Tiger Woods: Recovery from back operation not as fast as I'd like - 'I still want to make another comeback'

 - Not got Sky?
 Get Sky Sports or stream no contract 📺

 "It's not as fast as I'd like it to be.
-It was a good thing to do, something I needed to happen, it just takes time and dedication to the rehab process," said Woods of his recovery.
+It was a good thing to do, something I needed to happen, it just takes time and dedication to the rehab process," Woods said ahead of the Hero Word Challenge, live on Sky Sports.

 "Unfortunately I've been through this rehab process before and it's step-by-step.
 Once I get a feel for the recovery process, I can decide where and when to play.